You don’t need to fit the mold to lead powerfully.

 — Dr. Herminia Ibarra

-My work focuses on helping women recognize and activate the leadership capability they already possess..
+My work focuses on helping women recognize and activate the unique capabilities they already possess, but have yet to fully step into.

 We work on three shifts through my Leadership Activation Process:

 When those shifts happen, the change is often dramatic.
 Women who once felt like they were quietly outperforming in their roles begin operating and being viewed as strategic leaders.
-They step into more senior roles, influence decisions at higher levels, and build careers that reflect not just their real capabilities, but also their authentic values and selves.
+They step into more senior roles, influence decisions at higher levels, and build careers that reflect not just their real capabilities, but how they naturally think, solve problems, and lead.

 Some of the most capable women I knew were navigating elite institutions while holding multiple marginalized identities, just as I was.
 Yet even when they could diagnose problems, recognize patterns quickly, and see strategic solutions others missed, they often remained under-positioned relative to their true capability.
 Not because they lacked talent, but because the system did not always recognize or reward how they led.
 I created Eleva to change that.